 Blue sky from corporate to the car.
 Texting his wife, Mr. Kedder didn’t notice the mosfugito alight on his back — purple, corpulent, cellophane wings, with a proboscis that pushed discretely into Kedder’s time.
 Then the world heaved.
 Kedder spun ahead to his house, to bed, to morning with its toothpaste and groans.
 Years, suckled in seconds, flung children into college, into careers.
 Wrinkles wriggled across Kedder’s face.
-“Please…” A gray hair, a wife’s funeral, a pill in a white cup.
-“Please… stop…” And as in answer, the mosfugito tore from Kedder’s back, engorged on a gray husk bound to wheelchair.
+“Please…” A gray hair, a wife’s funeral, pills in a white cup.
+“Please… stop…” And as if in answer, the mosfugito tore from Kedder’s back, engorged on a gray husk bound to wheelchair.